 Earnings are not paid to the student’s bill, but received in a paycheck/direct deposit to your bank account.
 If you are awarded and accept a Federal Work-Study position, you will work an allotted amount of hours per week at an on-campus job.
 You will be paid every two weeks.

-For further information on student loans and repayment, please see Student Loan Center.
+For further information on current interest rates on student loans and repayment, please see Student Loan Center.

 Federal Direct Subsidized Loan